IlijaRa/HungarianMethod/README.md

 * http://www.universalteacherpublications.com/univ/ebooks/or/Ch6/assmax.htm

 ## Software deficiencies:
-* Software doesn't work for unbalanced problems (rows and cols are different).
+* Software doesn't work for unbalanced problems (when number of rows and columns is different).
-* It happens sometimes that result isn't correct, because independent zero wasn't choosen as it should be (Step 3).
+* It happens sometimes (rarely) that result isn't correct, because independent zero wasn't choosen as it should be (Step 3).

 ## Used technology:
 * Windows forms